VisnuPriyaa19/I386_Task_Management_App/README.md

 ### Steps to Run
 1. Download the Project:
-- Download the project files (index.html, styles.css, script.js, and images) to your local machine.
+- Download the index.html file to your local machine

 2. Open the Application:
 - Open the index.html file in your web browser by double-clicking it or dragging it into the browser window.